What is included in my trip?

 What time are the flights to and from the Lodge?

-Our flights depart Vancouver at 7:00 am, and check-in begins about an hour prior to that.
-On your return from the Lodge, you can expect to arrive back in the late afternoon.
-As a result we recommend no connecting flights before 4:30 pm on the final day of your trip.
+Our flights depart Vancouver at varied times ranging between 6:00am – 7:00 am, and check-in begins about an hour prior to that.
+On your return from the Lodge, you can expect to arrive back in the mid afternoon.
+As a result we recommend no connecting flights before 5:00 pm on the final day of your trip.
 You can find out more information by visiting Travel Details.
+Please ensure to view your trip specific Travel Briefing for exact times of your flights.

 How do I get my fish that I caught home with me after my trip?